EndPointCorp/lg_ros_nodes/lg_proximity/README.md

 * `baud_rate` : Baud rate for serial communications.
 Defaults to 57600.

+* `serial_device_attempts`: The number of attempts the node will make when trying to connect to the serial device.
+The number will be multiplied by 3 and it will wait 3 seconds, then 6 seconds then... all the way up to 3 * `serial_device_attempts`.
+Default: `10`

 ##### Topics

 * `/proximity/distance` : `sensor_msgs/Range` - Distance (in meters) to nearest object in the sensor's field of view.